thejud/jx/README.md

 1. The column pretty printer reads everything into memory so that it can compute proper column lengths by reading every row.
-If this is a problem, use the `--delimited` option instead and provide a delimiter, or the `-t` output for TSV output..
+If this is a problem, use the `--delimited` option instead and provide a delimiter, or the `-t` output for TSV output.

 2. JSON parsing makes a few assumptions:
   - If the first line non-blank link is `{`, multi-line (pretty printed) input is assumed, and the